LibusoftCicom/lc-datepicker/README.md

 # Description

 - LC DatePicker is an Angular component that generates a datepicker calendar on your input element
-- Compatible with Angular 2+ up to Angular v8.0.0
+- Compatible with Angular up to v15.0.0
 - Only dependencies are RxJS, MomentJS and Font Awesome
 - Customizable date format and language
 - Can be configured as time, date-time, date, month or year picker